 This will be the second meeting of the season with Man City easing to a 2-0 win over Brighton at the Etihad back in the summer.
 Goals came from Raheem Sterling and Sergio Aguero that day, one either side of the interval, and although the bare result suggested a close contest, the destination of the points was never in doubt.

 Man City would gladly accept a repeat performance and they go into this game knowing the trends support their chances.
-City have won by two clear goals in each of their last three matches vs Brighton and that does much to support our -1 handicap selection.
+City has won by two clear goals in each of their last three matches vs Brighton and that does much to support our -1 handicap selection.
 It won’t make you rich on its own, but it will give you a run for your money and do a job in accumulators.

 Watford v Wolves

-Watford have won an army of new friends this season, especially on social media, after a well-known TV pundit and former footballer predicted a campaign of doom and gloom.
+Watford has won an army of new friends this season, especially on social media, after a well-known TV pundit and former footballer predicted a campaign of doom and gloom.
 As well as an extended run in the FA Cup they have also been seen holding their own in the Premier League and started the week sitting in 10th.
 They do appear to have run their race this term and will do well to hold on to a top-10 finish after losing three of their last four and each of their two most recent starts, but they have already proven their point.

-They knocked Crystal Palace out of the running in the quarter finals thanks to a 2-1 score achieved in front of their own fans and it was a match that will live long in the memory of everyone involved.
+They knocked Crystal Palace out of the running in the quarter-finals thanks to a 2-1 score achieved in front of their own fans and it was a match that will live long in the memory of everyone involved.
 Coupe smashed his employers into a lead before Batshuayi levelled things up on the hour mark to ensure the game had a real cup feel about it heading into the closing stages.
 There was to be one final twist in the tale, however, Gray scoring what proved to be the winner with just 11 minutes left of regulation time.
 Javi Gracia called it an amazing day for his men and he’ll be confident they can go and claim more of the same at Wembley.
-Watford are our picks at a value 9/4, top price with Unibet.
+Watford is our picks at a value 9/4, top price with Unibet.

 Hungry for Success